jimfinnis/jcf12/content/teaching/CS123/examples/whatAreObjects/index.md

 {{<postmsggood>}}
 Well done - and you worked out that the data stored at location 5 is a String object.
-I've designed my version of the String object as an integer instance variable (the length of the string) followed by memory containing the characters:
+I've designed my version of the String object as an integer field (the length of the string) followed by memory containing the characters:
 * **3** : the length of the string
 * **A, n, n** : the characters